davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 Here Spring's `Pageable` and `Page` should be used for pagination. `EquipmentQueryService` is at the same level with `EquipmentCommandService`, they both are under the category of `ApplicationService`.

-2. `EquipmentQueryService.listEquipments()` uses `MongoTemplate` to query data from database directly.
+2. `EquipmentQueryService.listEquipments()` uses `MongoTemplate` to query data from database directly, and uses its own data model class `QListedEquipment`:

 ```java
     public Page<QListedEquipment> listEquipments(ListEquipmentQuery listEquipmentQuery, Pageable pageable, Principal principal) {